byecorps/id-legacy/README.md

 ## Connonical domain names

-Only input your BCID on the following domain names ONLY on a HTTPS connection (look for the padlock):
+Only input your BCID on the following domain names ONLY on a HTTPS connection:

 - https://id.byecorps.com